aron-thor-haraldsson/MDX_Baxter_pick_place/physical_environment.md

 The shapes are Circle, Triangle, Cross, Star and Square.
 The shapes are solid black with a white background.
 The cube with the shapes on it is placed so the gripper comes down and can grabs the flat sides and not the corners.

+Examples of the shapes that the ML model can recognize can be found in the 'teach_images' folder